¡Bienvenidos al rincón de español!

-- Children who have studied a foreign language in elementary school achieve expected gains and score higher on standardized tests of reading, language arts and mathematics than children who have not studied a foreign language.
+- Children who have studied a foreign language in the elementary school achieve expected gains and score higher on standardized tests of reading, language arts, and mathematics than children who have not studied a foreign language.

 - The long-range goal of the program is to produce fluent users of Spanish by successfully articulating the program in grades K-12.
-This year in our 6 days schedule rotation, we have 4 Spanish lessons.
+This year, we have 4 Spanish lessons in our 6-day schedule rotation.
 Students receive 30 minutes for each class in Spanish.

 - The lessons are taught 90% in Spanish.